ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 ## Designing for Scalability

 The number of PPP cases and their characteristics depends also on the range/nature of the items sold.
-Before diving into UX details, I want to answer the question: ***which items artists can sell on Bandcamp?***
+Before diving into UX details, I wanted to answer the question: ***which items artists can sell on Bandcamp?***

 <div class="gallery" data-columns="1" style="max-width: 860px;">
 	<img src="/images/ppp/02-type-of-items-sold.jpg">